 Elective Courses (6-credits, choose two)

-AH 3173 – Psychology of Workplace Safety (online spring)
+AH 3173 – Psychology of Workplace Safety (online spring and summer)

 Knowledge of the human factors and behaviors that have an impact upon the safety performance of employees in the workplace, and intervention strategies to improve individual and organizational safety performance.